IRM in Exchange hybrid deployments

 Summary: How IRM works in an Exchange hybrid environment, and how to configure IRM to work between Exchange Online and your on-premises Exchange servers.

 Information Rights Management (IRM) helps you to protect against leakage of sensitive information by providing persistent online and offline protection of email messages and attachments.
-Both your Exchange on-premises organization and Exchange Online, in Office 365 for enterprises, support IRM.
+Both your Exchange on-premises organization and Exchange Online, in Microsoft 365 or Office 365 for enterprises, support IRM.
 However, there are differences between the two implementations, and you need to configure IRM in the Exchange Online organization before users in that organization can use it.

 IRM uses Active Directory Rights Management Services (AD RMS), which is a component of Windows Server 2008 and later.
 AD RMS allows users to create rights-protected content, such as email messages and attachments, and then control how that content is used, and to whom it's distributed.
 Users can specify templates that determine how content can be used.
 For example, a user may specify that an email message can't be forwarded to other recipients or that information in the message can't be copied.